What does a satellite system consist of?

 possible with the addition of a second satellite receiver and a TWIN LNB fitted to the dish.

 OR a satellite receiver containing twin tuners.
-For Sky TV a Sky + can be used (see Sky+) to
+For Sky TV a Sky + can be used (see

 record one channel while watching another but an additional receiver would be needed